Hofls/useful-info/architecture/system-architecture/architecture-style/monolith/monolith.md

     * All of those located in same backend service
 * This approach works great for small applications, because of its simplicity
     * It is simple to develop/test/deploy/scale (run multiple copies behind load balancer)
+* As a rule of thumb - always start with monolith, if problems arise - move some features into new service
 * Once the application becomes large and the team grows in size, number of drawbacks show their face:
     * It is difficult to work with huge code base, IDE is overloaded
     * App start time is becoming too slow, same as linters/prettifiers/tests/IDE